Meet Kiana Keyvanjah, Pharm.D., ‘09

 Would you recommend SSPPS to prospective students?

-The seamless integration with the School of Medicine really gives students a strong foundation for drug development.
+The seamless integration with the School of Medicine really gives students a strong foundation for a career in drug development.
 I’m often humbled when I reflect on the opportunities my training at UC San Diego has afforded me.
-I work amongst the brightest of physician scientists and scientific scholars and feel well prepared to be here.

 While you won't remember everything you learn in school, make sure you learn everything they teach you.
 Later you can tap into that knowledge anytime and it will unlock many doors for you.
 At the time I will admit many of us students were asking, “Why do I need to know what a goblet cell looks like?”
 But now I am so grateful I had that training.
-I use all of the information I learned then on a daily basis, from histology, organ physiology, pharmacokinetics from the legendary Dr. Thomas Tozer, anatomy, and pharmacoeconomics, law and ethics, and the list goes on.
+I use all of the information I learned then on a daily basis.

 When you aren’t working, what do you do for fun?